 From the beginning, as it is with any example of writing with images, there is a question of how the images are associated with the text.
 Here are a few notes on reading the opening pages.
 I have numbered the images.
 (Someone has also numbered them, in pencil, in the copy on the Internet Archive.)

 This conjunction sets up a reader for further concordances.
 Edwards notes that the tower belongs to the Beguine Convent, where the housemaid Barbe goes; but it’s not clear how much Rodenbach may have expected some of his readers to identify specific places in the pictures.
-Edwards notes that readers are “encouraged” to search for localities once they’re named, and I think that’s true, but many localities are not shown, and some are shown but not identified.
-I prefer to say that the correlation of images and actual places is intentionally only partial and unelaborated.
+Edwards also notes that readers are “encouraged” to search for localities once they’re named, and I think that’s true, but many are not shown, and some are shown but not identified.
+I prefer to say that the correlation of images and actual places is intentionally partial and unelaborated.
 (See Edwards, “The Photograph in Georges Rodenbach’s Bruges-la-Morte,” Journal of European Studies, 2000.)

 It’s an irresistible pairing: I think it’s even possible that Rodenbach hoped readers would turn back and forth, comparing the two images, as he himself may have done when he was choosing them.
 Because we’re not told exactly what Hugues hoped to find, the reader’s search is also inconclusive: just as Hugues did not know where or how the image of his dead wife would appear in or as Bruges, so we, as readers, do not know what, exactly, we are meant to be discovering in this slightly off-register pairing.